Finite-size analysis in neural network classification of critical phenomena

 We note that using the BW model turns out to be essential to be able to distinguish between the critical scaling, $\sim 1/L^\nu$, from regular, analytic corrections, $\sim 1/L$, to thermodynamic limit behavior of systems with finite linear size $L$.
 While for the Ising model the correlation length exponent $\nu=1$, the BW model belongs to the 4-state Potts universality class with $\nu = 2/3$---thus making the critical scaling clearly distinguishable from analytic corrections.
 We note that the BW model, unlike other models in the same universality class, does not show any logarithmic corrections~\cite{baxter1973exact}, which allows us to simplify the finite-size analysis.

 \textit{Models and methods.---} We consider two classical, exactly solved models, formulated in terms of Ising spins, $\sigma_i = \pm 1$ on an $L\times L$ lattices.
 The Ising model~\cite{Onsager1944} is defined by the Hamiltonian $H_\mathrm{Is} = -J \sum_{\langle ij \rangle} \sigma_i \sigma_i$, where $J$ is the coupling constant, and the summation runs over the pairs of nearest neighbors of the \emph{square} lattice with periodic boundary conditions.
 The BW model~\cite{baxter1973exact,BaxterWu1974} is defined on a triangular lattice, and contains three-spin interactions $H_\mathrm{BW} = - J \sum_{\langle ijk \rangle} \sigma_i \sigma_j \sigma_k$, where the summation runs over triplets of spins which form triangular plaquettes of a triangular lattice with periodic boundary conditions.
+We consider the ferromagnetic case for both models and set $J=1$ for simplicity.

 To generate data sets for NN training and validation, we use the standard Monte Carlo (MC) simulations with Metropolis single spin flip updates~\cite{Metropolis1953}.
+We use the Metropolis algorithm because we choose one modeling approach for two models: the Ising model and the Baxter-Wu model.
+It is known that the cluster algorithm~\cite{Novotny-1993} can lead to a shift of the cluster percolation from the critical point and thereby distort the critical behavior.
+At the same time, the Metropolis algorithm correctly reproduces the critical behavior of both models when taking into account the correlation time~\cite{Shchur-2010}.

-We perform simulations for system sizes with $L=48, 72, 96, 114, \text{ and } 216$ for the Ising model, and $L=48, 72, 96, 114, \text{ and } 243$ for the BW model.
+We perform simulations for system sizes with $L=48, 72, 96, 144, \text{ and } 216$ for the Ising model, and $L=48, 72, 96, 144, \text{ and } 243$ for the BW model.
 For each system size, we perform simulations for $N_t = 114$ values of the temperatures between [$T_c - 0.4; T_c + 0.4$], using the value of the critical temperature $T_c$ from the exact solution of the corresponding model.
 For each system size and for each value of the temperature, we collect $N_s = 1500$ ``snapshots'' of spin configurations generated by the MC process (here by a ``snapshot'' we mean a collection of $L^2$ spin values, $\pm 1$).
 To make sure that snapshots are uncorrelated, we skip at least $2\,\tau_\mathrm{corr}$ Monte Carlo steps between snapshots, where $\tau_\mathrm{corr}$ is the integrated autocorrelation time for the magnetization~\cite{Sokal1997}.
 For each simulation, we allow at least $20\,\tau_\mathrm{corr}$ MC steps for equilibration (see Ref.~\cite{chertenkov2022deep} for a detailed discussion of our MC simulations).

 \textit{NN training.---} We train a NN to perform binary classification of snapshots for a given system size $L$ into two classes, ferromagnetic, FM, ($T < T_c$) or paramagnetic, PM, ($T > T_c$) separately for the Ising model and the BW model.